Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 The Legacy of Bloodlines

 The contrast between these two is how they approach their lineage.
 While both come from exiled royalty, Daenerys has been raised to feel that she deserves it and by that right, people should bow to her anyway.
 That she wants to “break the wheel” is a secondary concern.
-The reason why I say that is because that when pushed, Daenerys refers to her entitlement and many titles first, before ever mentioning anything about freeing slaves.
+The reason why I say that is because when pushed, Daenerys refers to her entitlement and many titles first, before ever mentioning anything about freeing slaves.
 This isn't to say that her intentions were evil or did not care at all.
 Rather that was where her priorities were.
 When Jon Snow is being urged to take up the Iron Throne as its true heir, the argument thrown at him most is his commitment to others before himself: something they felt Daenerys lacks.
 In contrast, those who came with her from Essos by full into her self-belief, having benefited from her back east.

-Aragorn too wants to break the cycle as well, but he considers himself as part of an ensemble.
+Aragorn too wants to break the cycle as well, but he considers himself part of an ensemble.
 He never took up the quest to destroy the Ring as part of an attempt to reclaim the throne of Gondor, which some initially believed.
 It just happens anyway as a result of it.
-At the same time, he does consider himself as separate from average humans because of both his Numenorean heritage and his tutelage under the Elves.
-Elves don’t hate average humans, but that they dont trust them because of their weak will to Sauron’s influence.
+At the same time, he does consider himself separate from average humans because of both his Numenorean heritage and his tutelage under the Elves.
+Elves don’t hate average humans, but they don't trust them because of their weak will against Sauron’s influence.
 Aragorn, however, eventually begins to shift his thinking, seeing himself as one of the people rather than above the people, equally weak.
 It endears Aragorn to all around him and why becoming king wasn’t an issue when he finally accepted it.

 Daenerys, whether due to madness or not, considers any means legitimate to regain her birthright, even after learning that her birthright is not really her birthright.
 This reveals that Daenerys’ attitude towards her claim isn't just about bloodline.
 She is destined to be the ruler by right of who she is.
-Daenerys believes herself to be above everyone else and this is something most nobles sense about her because they are the same way, but to a lesser degree of narcissism.
+Daenerys believes herself to be above everyone else and this is something most nobles sense about her because they are the same way but to a lesser degree of narcissism.
 The closer she gets to reclaiming the Iron Throne, the more corrupted and extreme her self-belief becomes.

 Freed slaves and average people in Essos don’t pick this up because Daenerys does liberate them and they love her for it.
-In their eyes forever afterwards, the Dragon Queen can do no wrong: even massacre.
-This feeds Daenerys’ belief, and also why she’s so rattled when she didn't receive the same treatment in Westeros, though she was warned of this by her Westerosi advisers.
+In their eyes forever afterward, the Dragon Queen can do no wrong: even massacre.
+This feeds Daenerys’ belief, and is also why she’s so rattled when she didn't receive the same treatment in Westeros, though she was warned of this by her Westerosi advisers.

-What should also be said though is the how differences in gender could affect Daenerys and Aragorn’s experiences.
+What should also be said though is how differences in gender could affect Daenerys and Aragorn’s experiences.
 As a woman in the world of Game of Thrones, Daenerys has a much more uphill battle than Aragorn would have.
 She was forced into an arranged marriage and raped after all: traumas the Numenorean heir never experienced.
 And while both were initially not taken seriously, Daenerys had two strikes against her compared with Aragorn’s one.
 So being fair, her clinging to her birthright and belief that she is the messiah of Game of Thrones, as well as receiving the three dragons as super-weapons and children, would have been crucial for her own personal identity.
 This would help to explain why she begged Jon Snow never to reveal that he was the rightful Targaryen heir to the Iron Throne.
 All of her hellish experiences would have been for nothing and that can also drive a person mad.

 Aragorn has had his own fair share of bad times, being marked for death his entire life and living in the wild and on the run, while defending northern Middle-earth.
 His race is also almost extinct, considered to be mere legends.
 Yet he was able to forge an identity for himself separate from his title and lineage.
 If he had never been made king and there was no War of the Ring, it wouldn’t have affected him one way or the other.
 He’s never had to be at the mercy of others.
 So a need for power was never created in him, whereas with Daenerys it was the opposite.